top of page

 At 19 he moved to Palm Springs, CA, into the former home of his great grandmother; a painter, sculptor, and art educator.

-In 2002 he began mixing his text with digital art.
-While living in London, at the Bucks Head, a pub in Camden Town, he would measure the walls; his first attempt at a public display.
+Soon after he began mixing his writings with digital art.
+Five years later, while living in London, at the Bucks Head, a pub in Camden Town, he would measure the walls; his first attempt at a public display.

-He would also go on to earn a bachelor’s degree in Media and Cultural Studies, and a master’s in Multicultural Counseling Psychology.
+MIDABI would go on to earn a bachelor’s degree in Media and Cultural Studies, and a master’s in Multicultural Counseling Psychology.

-In 2015, after dropping out of the race for mayor, he moved back to NYC.
-It was there, on a snowy winter's day, gazing out the window of cafe Konditori, that he was inspired to again combine his philosophical writings with visual art.
-From that day he has turned fully to that practice.
+After dropping out of the race for mayor, he moved back to NYC.
+It was there, on a snowy winter's day, gazing out the window of cafe Konditori in Williamsburg, that he was inspired to again combine his philosophical writings with visual art.
+From that day onward he has committed himself full time to this practice.

 Call